Skip to main content

 Sponsor: Chinese Academy of Medical Sciences, Fuwai HospitalEnrolling: 20001 location

-This prospective observational study aims to evaluate the prognostic significance of the neutrophil-to-lymphocyte ratio (NLR) as a predictor of mortality in patients following an...
+This prospective, multicenter observational study aims to evaluate the prognostic value of a comprehensive set of cardiac magnetic resonance (CMR) imaging parameters in patients...

 Frequently Asked Questions